 - Identify which guest you have to walk.

 - Create a Guest Recovery Plan.
-Acknowledge your guest’s inconvenience and value their loyalty by paying for a taxi, reward them, and attach a signed apologize letter.
+Acknowledge your guest’s inconvenience and value their loyalty by paying for a taxi, reward them, and attach a signed apology letter.

 Do not act ahead of time.
 It is crucial to acknowledge your rate of no-show and cancellation.
 Hoteliers from every related department need to take notice of how many no-shows and cancellations usually take place.